 We receive many reports of spam, apparent hacker activity, and other forms of abuse.
-Most frequently, people make these reports because they have found an Internet address associated with the abusive activity, and through a bit of research, they find the IANA's name associated in some way with that address.
+Most frequently, people make these reports because they have found an Internet address associated with the abusive activity, and through a bit of research, they find the IANA name associated in some way with that address.

-IANA's Role in the Internet
+The IANA Role in the Internet

 Structure of IP Addresses

 IP addresses are numbers.
 Currently there are two types of IP addresses in active use: IP version 4 (IPv4) and IP version 6 (IPv6).
 IPv4 was initially deployed on 1 January 1983 and is still the most commonly used version.